johncoleman83/bootcamp-system_engineering-devops/0x00-shell_basics/README.md

-# Holberton School Projects Directory for 01x00
+# Bootcamp School Projects Directory for 01x00

 ## Description

-This Repo has some of my (David John Coleman II) projects for Holberton School.
+This Repo has some of my (David John Coleman II) projects for Bootcamp School.
 The focus of these projects have been learning Bash scripts and commands for ubuntu 14.04 on Linux

 ## Primary Concepts Learned